kubero-dev/kubero/README.md

 - Bitbucket

 ## Tested languages/frameworks
 Basically *everything* that can be packaged in a single container can be deployed by Kubero.
-Kubero uses official images to build and run the apps.
-But they can be replaced or extended to fit your needs.

 - GoLang (including Hugo, gin-gonic)
 - Python (including Flask)